mvdnbrk/myparcel-php-api/README.md

 $parcel->mailboxpackage();
 ```

-### Send a shipment to a pick up location
+### Send a shipment to a service point

-You can set set the package to be delivered to a pick up location when you create a parcel:
+You may send a parcel to a PostNL service point where a customer can pick up the parcel:

 ``` php
 $parcel = new \Mvdnbrk\MyParcel\Resources\Parcel([